Warzone2100/warzone2100/doc/PIE.md

 Each point *must* be on a separate line and *must* be indented with a tab.
 It *must* contain exactly 3 floating-point values in the order *x y z*.
 Y denotes "up".

+### NORMALS (optional)

+> NORMALS n

+This starts a list of vertex normals with the number of lines *n*, which *must* be equal to number of polygons below (otherwise we revert to calculating normals).
+This is followed by the list of normal lines.

+#### Normal lines

+> 	-1.0 0.0 0.0 0.0 -1.0 0.0 0.0 1.0 0.0

+Each line *must* be indented with a tab.
+It *must* contain exactly 3 normals (one per indexed vertex in a corresponding polygon line) and each normal *must* contain exactly 3 floating-point values in the *x y z* order.

 ### POLYGONS

 > POLYGONS n